Ensemble Studio artists

 Queen Hezumuryango – Mezzo-soprano

 Originally from Burundi, Queen Hezumuryango holds both her master’s degree and bachelor’s degree in vocal performance from the University of Montreal, where she earned a number of prizes that include the Ferguson Scholarship, the Gadbois Bursary, and the support of the Jeunesses Musicales Canada foundation.
-Performance credits include Larina in Eugene Onegin (Highlands Opera Studio), Tisbe in La Cenerentola (Lunenburg Academy of Music Performance), and Carmen in La tragédie de Carmen (Atelier d’opéra à l’Université de Montréal).
+Performance credits include Marquise de Berkenfield in La fille du régiment (Festival d'opéra de Québec), Mercédès in Carmen (Canadian Opera Company), Larina in Eugene Onegin (Highlands Opera Studio), and Carmen in La tragédie de Carmen (Atelier d'opéra à l'Université de Montréal).
 Hezumuryango was a semifinalist in the OSM Competition in 2021 and has participated in several prestigious programs including the Canadian Vocal Arts Institute, the Toronto Summer Opera Workshop, and the Lunenburg Academy of Music Performance.

 Charlotte Siegel – Soprano

 Soprano and singer/songwriter Charlotte Siegel of Toronto holds a graduate diploma and a master’s in opera and voice from McGill University, and bachelor of classical voice performance from the University of Toronto.
-Siegel was featured in the COC’s 2021 concert In Winter, and was nominated for a Dora Mavor Moore Award for her performance as Second Lady in The Magic Flute (COC, 2022); her next COC role is as Second Apparition in the company’s upcoming production of Macbeth.
-Siegel has previously been included in CBC’s annual list of “30 Hot Classical Musicians Under 30,” completed Pacific Opera Victoria’s inaugural Civic Engagement Quartet program, and was a Buffalo/Toronto District winner for the Metropolitan Opera National Council Auditions.
-In 2019, she placed third in the Canadian Opera Company’s Ensemble Studio Competition and was also a finalist for the Atelier Lyrique National Auditions.
-Other recent roles include Rose Maurrant in Street Scene, Nancy in Albert Herring, and Elle in Knoxville: Summer of 1915 with Opera McGill.
-Siegel is the co-founder and Managing Director of the Marigold Music Program and will be the librettist for Loose Tea Music Theatre’s next iteration of Carmen #YesAllWomen, scheduled for 2023.
+Previously named on CBC’s annual list of “30 hot classical musicians under 30,” Siegel was recently featured in the COC’s concert In Winter, as well as performed as Second Lady in The Magic Flute; her next COC roles are as Musetta in La Bohème, Donna Elvira in Don Giovanni, Lead Hen/Inkeeper’s Wife in The Cunning Little Vixen, and First Handmaiden in Medea.
+Siegel completed Pacific Opera Victoria’s inaugural Civic Engagement Quartet program, and was a Buffalo/Toronto District winner for the Metropolitan Opera National Council Auditions.
+In 2019, she placed third in the Canadian Opera Company's Ensemble Studio Competition and was also a finalist for the Atelier Lyrique National Auditions.
+Off stage, Siegel is the co-founder and Managing Director of the Marigold Music Program.

 CORE TRAINERS